Skip to Content

 If you have a tornado/windstorm loss, the standard homeowners policy provides additional living expenses, which are often 20–30 percent of your dwelling limit.
 So, keep track of your additional expenses, such as hotel rooms and restaurant charges.

 Note that the Federal Emergency Management Agency (FEMA) does offer "critical needs assistance" if the tornado is declared a disaster.
 This aid is a one-time $500 payment per eligible household for those with unmet critical and financial needs.
-Details are available at the link below.
+Details are available on the FEMA website.

 For businesses suffering a tornado/windstorm loss, a commercial property policy can, and often does, provide coverage for resulting loss of income or increased expenses.